Shaptic/Cicada/README.md

 Internet faces these same implications, but we implicitly trust that network topology more (we must, in fact, in order to gain any semblance of security).

-The only way to _ensure_ secure communications that are immune to Man-in-the- Middle attacks and packet sniffing is to establish a trusted set of encryption keys before using the network.
+The only way to _ensure_ secure communications that are immune to Man-in-the-Middle attacks and packet sniffing is to establish a trusted set of encryption keys before using the network.
 This can be via secure email, and encrypted telephone call, exchanging symmetric keys in person, etc. Once these keys are exchanged, `cicada` can use them directly to encrypt all outgoing communication to a particular node.

-If you trust the network (or at least the majority of it -- see the [Attacker Resilience](#Attacker-Resilience) section below), you can use standard public- key authentication methods to establish an SSL communcation stream between particular peers.
+If you trust the network (or at least the majority of it -- see the [Attacker Resilience](#attacker-resilience) section below), you can use standard public- key authentication methods to establish an SSL communcation stream between particular peers.
 That is to say, the traffic is still routed through the other peers, but is encrypted with SSL.